Index

 Alcohol-Related Admissions (Narrow Measure)

-Hull has a much higher rate of alcohol-related admissions using the narrow measure compared to England (32% higher for 2022/23).
-The rates in Hull are the second highest across Yorkshire and Humber for men, and the sixth highest for women.
+Hull has a much higher rate of alcohol-related admissions using the narrow measure compared to England (38% higher for 2023/24).
+The rates in Hull are the highest across Yorkshire and Humber for men, and the fourth highest for women.

 Compared with benchmark